 Using someone like Seah Eu Chin in a nation-building narrative is anachronistic.
 First, Eu Chin would not have seen Singapore as it is seen and understood geopolitically today.
 His trading and business activities treated Singapore not as a self-contained territory but instead a component of the larger trading network encompassing Riau, Singapore and Johore.
 That was the natural watershed that the gambier and pepper economy flowed through.
 Second, he would not have considered himself Singaporean for there was no such thing at the time.
 He was resident in Singapore but a naturalized British national, and a former subject of China, so while his cultural identification may have been Chinese, his political and economic loyalty was largely with the British.
 Third, it is wrong to suppose that Eu Chin was a typical rags-to-riches story, because he started out with more advantages than the average Chinese immigrant labourer, ranging from his literacy to his possession of capital.
 Although his personal frugality surely played a part in his success, it also owed a fair deal to serendipity, such as in the timing of his entry into the gambier and pepper business, his wide business connections, and the circumstances of the times.
 Transplanted a few decades later, he may not have done as well as he did.

-Eu Chin’s enterprises had their ugly sides: the destructive human effects of opium and the exploitative nature of its revenue farm in the Straits Settlements, the harsh conditions that labourers under his employ or in plantations financed by him had to endure, the tremendous inequalities of socio-economic position and opportunity in colonial society, and the fundamentally undemocratic assumption that power and influence are the natural preserve of the very wealthy.
-It can be difficult to reconcile these unflattering images with the other activities that he put his energies into: the next article in this series will explore his philanthropy and public service.
+Eu Chin’s enterprises had their ugly sides: the destructive human effects of opium and the exploitative nature of its revenue farm in the Straits Settlements, the harsh conditions that labourers employed by him or by plantations financed by him had to endure, the tremendous inequalities of socio-economic position and opportunity in colonial society, and the fundamentally undemocratic assumption that power and influence are the natural preserve of the very wealthy.
+It can be difficult to reconcile these unflattering images with the other activities that he put his energies into: the next section, Influence and Leadership, will explore his philanthropy and public service.
 We need to see him first as a man of his times, instead of the one-dimensional labels like “pioneer” or “philanthropist” frequently attached to his name, in order to better understand the motivations and expectations that shaped his doings, and to do justice to a rich and complex life.